 CHL5115 - Qualitative Analysis and Interpretation

 This course focuses on the theory, techniques and issues of data analysis and interpretation.
 Topics addressed include the implications of data collection for analysis and other components of the research process, problems of meaning, concept development, analytic devices, theorization, writing and representation.
 Students are expected to have their own data to work with, ideally from their own thesis projects, or from other or past research.
 Prerequisites for enrollment include grounding in the philosophical and theoretical foundations of qualitative research, qualitative research design, and data gathering.
 Students are expected thus to have completed at least one or two qualitative methodology courses (or the equivalent research experience).
 Preference will be given to those who have taken other courses in the Essentials series, and to those from programs that are contributing members of CQ.
 The course is designed primarily for PhD students.
 Auditors are generally not accepted.
 Permission of instructor is required for enrollment.
 This course is offered through the Dalla Lana School of Public Health.
-Taught by Dr. Joan Eakin.
+Taught in fall 2014 by Dr. Brenda Gladstone.
 Course Outline

 CHL5122 - Advanced Qualitative Research: Framing, Writing & Beyond